jorgpg5/semiautomated_annotation/README.md

 ![image](https://user-images.githubusercontent.com/70129680/182268122-659eb2b1-66e3-4946-919e-689ea0379720.png)

-We will install the interface by using the yml in the repo.
+We will install the interface by using the yml file in the repo.

 In the anaconda prompt, go to the folder where you cloned this repo with Git.
 Run the next command: